TezBaydu/Milestone-Project-3-Cooking/README.md

 - Open app.py goes to create recipe page - to open on index.html - Done updated app.py and placed @app.route("/") above @app.route("/home")
 - Edit profile url not connecting to edit profile page - Done
 - Delete profile - Done
+- Edit profile - details updated but redirect errors based on line 217 of app.py first_name = member["firstName"] - make email readonly as doesn't recognise email as session member once changed

 ### To Do
-- Edit profile - details updated but redirect errors based on line 217 of app.py first_name = member["firstName"] - Mentor

 - Contact - Email sent correctly but redirect method is invalid, Error: "POST /contact HTTP/1.1" 405 - Mentor
 - Ready In Time: issue with calc when adding more than 30 mins - Mentor
 - Profile: Text to add create in accordion but fails on both when 1 recipe is applied to one or the other - Mentor